shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 ### Macros

 Since version 1.6 *(2003!)* Ant supports a way to create custom tasks with custom input by creating a macro.
-It it works a lot like targets by also being a sequence of tasks, with the one exception: **Macros allow you to pass arguments**.
+It works a lot like targets by also being a sequence of tasks, with the one exception: **Macros allow you to pass arguments**.

 So let's take a look how *hello world* might look like using a macro: